Published since April · 2026

 On a per-capita basis — government reference-grade sensors per million residents — Bali runs at roughly 0.2.
 Jakarta at 11.
 London at 11.
 Hong Kong at 2.4.
 Bangkok at about 4.5.

-The CREA report, in its summary of provincial coverage outside of Jakarta, described "a significant coverage gap beyond the city limits into other satellite cities."
-Bali is one of those gaps.
-The Denpasar Lumintang station is not, let it be said, a failure of engineering.
-It is operated by the Environmental Laboratory Unit of the city's Environmental Health and Cleanliness Service under the national ISPUNet programme; when it runs, it publishes hourly AQI and 24-hour PM2.5 readings in the international format.
+The CREA report, summarising provincial coverage outside of Jakarta, described "a significant coverage gap beyond the city limits into other satellite cities."
+Bali fits naturally within that frame.
+The Denpasar Lumintang station is itself a credit to the people who run it: it is operated by the Environmental Laboratory Unit of the city's Environmental Health and Cleanliness Service under the national ISPUNet programme, and when it is online it publishes hourly AQI and 24-hour PM2.5 readings in the standard international format.

 Fig. II-a · Government reference-grade PM2.5 stations per million residents